pujala-venkata-siva-samapth/ipl_match_analysis/README.md

-🗃️ IPL SQL Analysis: Query Breakdown
+IPL SQL Analysis

-📋 Database Setup
-Create Database: CREATE DATABASE ipl; creates a new database named ipl to store IPL match data.
-Set Active Database: USE ipl; sets the ipl database as the active database for subsequent queries.
-Inspect Table Structure: DESC DELIVERIES; displays the structure (schema) of the DELIVERIES table, showing columns like MATCH_ID, INNING, OVER, BALL, etc.
-View All Data: SELECT * FROM deliveries; retrieves all rows and columns from the DELIVERIES table to inspect the data.
-🔍 Query 1: List Deliveries with Specific Details
-Purpose: Selects specific columns (match_id, inning, over, ball) from the DELIVERIES table.
-Outcome: Lists delivery details for all entries in the dataset.
+This repository contains a SQL script (ipl_queries.sql) that demonstrates various data analysis techniques using SQL on an IPL (Indian Premier League) dataset.
+The dataset deliveries.csv is used to perform analytical queries on the DELIVERIES table for better understanding of IPL match data.
+Additionally, a presentation file ipl.pptx provides a visual summary of the project.

+Queries Covered

+Database Setup – Initializes the ipl database and inspects the DELIVERIES table.

+List Deliveries – Retrieves specific delivery details (match_id, inning